 Please understand that the log files are absolutely necessary for the security and protection of this website.

 The use of the online services offered on this website regularly requires the creation of an account with VDW.
 In this regard, the conditions and data protection provisions of VDW apply.
 These can be viewed at METAV-Website.
-On this basis, the VDW offers its customers various services to make participation in METAV 2020 reloaded as interesting and pleasant as possible.
+On this basis, the VDW offers its customers various services to make participation in METAV 2022 as interesting and pleasant as possible.

 Additionally you have the possibility to become a member of the Club of Metalworking during the registration process.
 In this regard, the provisions there shall apply.
 These can be viewed at ClubOfMetalworking-Website